 - Special power outlets for plugging in laptops are clearly marked, and may not be used for other electronic devices.
 Do not otherwise plug-in, unplug or reconfigure devices and other equipment in the lab.
 Network access is not available for non-lab equipment.
 The lab is a hot spot for free SCC wireless internet access.

 - Laser printing is 10¢ per page.
 Color laser printing is available in the Learning Resource Center at 60¢ per page.

 - Make an honest attempt to solve problems before asking for tutoring assistance.
 Use class assignment handouts, lecture notes and your textbook in an attempt to complete each assignment.

 - Each tutor in BUS 151 provides assistance in specific areas.
 Check with lab personnel to determine who has the expertise you require.
 The tutoring schedule posted on the front counter.

 The Lab Rules and Procedures apply to all Sacramento City College students and employees.
 Directions given by any lab personnel concerning the use of the equipment, software, and facilities must be observed.

-Students violating any rule in Business Division Computer Labs may be asked to leave the lab and may face disciplinary measures including limitation or denial of lab privileges, referral to the Dean of the Business Division and the Campus Discipline Officer, and/or liability for damages incurred by the College.
+Students violating any rule in Business & CIS Division Computer Labs may be asked to leave the lab and may face disciplinary measures including limitation or denial of lab privileges, referral to the Dean of the Business & CIS Division and the Campus Discipline Officer, and/or liability for damages incurred by the College.
 Penalties may also be imposed under one or more of the following: Los Rios Community College District regulations, Sacramento City College regulations, California State law, and Federal law.
 As with all matters of law and ethics, ignorance of the law does not excuse violations.